Neopaganism: Exploring Ancient Spirituality

 Sacredness of Life and Death Cycles

-Life and death are viewed as part of a sacred, natural cycle in Neopaganism.
-Many Neopagans believe in reincarnation or the afterlife, seeing death as a transition rather than an end.
-This belief often brings comfort and shapes attitudes toward aging and mortality.
+In Neopaganism, life and death are seen as part of a natural cycle, much like the seasons.
+Many believe in reincarnation or an afterlife, viewing death as a transition rather than an ending.
+This perspective can offer comfort and shape a different outlook on aging and mortality.